 The facilities provided are from the National Australia Bank Limited and St. George Bank, a division of the Westpac Banking Corporation.
-The amount utilised includes documentary letters of credits (in relation to payment of overseas suppliers) and bank guarantees (property leases).

-The National Australia Bank has a negative pledge arrangement in place with the Company.
-The St George Bank has a first mortgage over property assets to which the borrowing relates.
+The National Australia Bank has a negative pledge arrangement in place with the Company and the amount utilised includes documentary letters of credits (in relation to payment of overseas suppliers) and bank guarantees (property leases).
+During the year the Company utilised a \$3.5 million commercial bill facility with the St George Bank to partially fund the purchase of a property.
+The facility is for a 5 year term and is secured by a first mortgage over the property assets to which the borrowing relates.
 Otherwise the Company's assets are unencumbered.

 The Company is compliant with all banking covenants.